Unique Science of BirthWorks

 PRIMAL HEALTH RESEARCH

-The experiences of a baby during the primal period – from conception to the first birthday – impact health into adulthood, spanning a wide variety of medical disciplines.
-Special care must be taken to ensure good experiences during this sensitive and crucial time.
+The experiences of a baby during the primal period—from conception to the first birthday—impact health into adulthood, spanning a wide variety of medical disciplines.
+Special care must be taken to ensure good experiences for babies in this sensitive, crucial time.

 The primal period is defined as the time from conception to the first birthday.
-It includes fetal life, the perinatal period and year following birth, so basically the time from conception to one year old.
-From Dr. Michel Odent: “The period of human development when the basic adaptive systems – those involved in what we commonly call health – reach their maturity was called ‘primal period‘: it includes fetal life, the perinatal period, and the year following birth.
+It includes fetal life, the perinatal period, and the year following birth, so basically the time from conception to one year old.
+From Dr. Michel Odent: “The period of human development when the basic adaptive systems—those involved in what we commonly call health—reach their maturity was called [the] ‘primal period‘: it includes fetal life, the perinatal period, and the year following birth.
 I also underlined the need for a simple term in order to get rid of the artificial and obsolete separations between the nervous system, the immune system and the endocrine system.
 I suggested the term ‘primal adaptive system’ when referring to this network: a way to avoid awkward terms such as ‘psycho-neuro-immuno-endocrinologic system’.
 Health is how well our primal adaptive system works.
-‘Primal health’ is the basic state of health in which we are at the end of the primal period; after that we can take advantage and cultivate this basic state of health.”
+‘Primal health’ is the basic state of health in which we are at the end of the primal period; after that we can take advantage [of] and cultivate this basic state of health.”

-Some examples include how caesarean birth appears as a risk factor for obesity in childhood, and the gut flora of obese people is different from the gut flora of lean people, and the way the human gut flora is established in the perinatal period cannot be the same after a birth via the bacteriologically rich perineal zone compared with a birth by caesarean.
-It is also probable that studies here inspire interpretations based on explorations of the expression of Mitochondrial Uncoupling Protein2 (UCP2) in hippocampal neurons, which confirm the positive effects of stress in the perinatal period on brain development, such as correlations between different types of birth (forceps delivery, vaginal route after breech presentation or caesarean and comparative IQ.
-The database also explores the impact of oxytocin (and relation to type of birth and its impact on autism and eating disorders.
+Some examples include: how caesarean birth appears as a risk factor for obesity in childhood, how the gut flora of obese people is different from the gut flora of lean people, and that the way the human gut flora is established in the perinatal period cannot be the same after a birth via the bacteriologically rich perineal zone compared to a birth by caesarean.
+It is also probable that studies inspire interpretations based on explorations of the expression of Mitochondrial Uncoupling Protein2 (UCP2) in hippocampal neurons, which confirm the positive effects of stress in the perinatal period on brain development, such as correlations between different types of birth (forceps delivery, vaginal route after breech presentation, or caesarean and comparative IQ).
+The Primal Health Database also explores the impact of oxytocin (and its relation to the type of birth and its impact on autism and eating disorders).
 These are just some examples of the depth and significance of the research.

-This database is the unique tool providing some clues about this critical developmental period.
-It contributes to unprecedented classification of health conditions according to their critical period for genes-environment interaction, as many correlations established by epidemiologists can inspire plausible new interpretations.
+This database is a unique tool providing some clues about this critical developmental period.
+It contributes to unprecedented classification of health conditions according to their critical period for gene-environment interaction, as many correlations established by epidemiologists can inspire plausible new interpretations.

-“Primal health research is this framework of studies exploring correlations between what happens during the primal period (fetal life, perinatal period and year following birth) and its impact on health and personality traits in later life.
-The book Primal Health (published in 1986) predicted a new generation of research confirming that our health is shaped during the primal period, and soon after Dr. Odent opened a research center in London.
-Later, he was asked to write an updated version of the book, but with the constant evolution in research, he felt it most effective to compile and share research which he started doing quarterly in 1993.
-Since 1998, this database allows us to observe the development of primal health research (now a recognized term in the literature) and draw further, significant conclusions.
+“Primal health research is the framework of studies exploring correlations between what happens during the primal period (fetal life, the perinatal period, and the year following birth) and its impact on health and personality traits in later life.
+The book Primal Health (published in 1986) predicted a new generation of research confirming that our health is shaped during the primal period and, soon after, Dr. Odent opened a research center in London, England.
+He was later asked to write an updated version of the book but, with the constant evolution in research, he felt it was most effective to compile and share his research via a database, which he began doing quarterly in 1993.
+Since 1998, this database has allowed us to observe the development of the primal health research (now a recognized term in the literature) and to draw further, significant conclusions.
+To see all the articles Dr. Odent compiled for decades up to 2021, explore the Primal Health Database here.

-Read more about the value of the database, its history and evolution.
-Learn about over 1,000 primal health topics including “The Fetal Ejection Reflex,” “Obesity,” “Stress Deprivation” and “Cesarean” – just do a search by topic.
+Read more about the value of the database, its history, and its evolution.
+Learn about more than 1,000 primal health topics, including “The Fetal Ejection Reflex,” “Obesity,” “Stress Deprivation,” and “Cesarean”—just search here by topic.

 NURTURE SCIENCE AND IMPROVED NEONATAL OUTCOMES

-Dr. Nils Bergman and Jill Bergman are relentlessly committed to understand the impact of the mother-baby connection for optimal neurodevelopment.
-Their recent research proves skin-to-skin contact literally saves babies lives!
-BirthWorks proudly educates on work (also called nurture science, neuroscience, kangaroo mother care) and with them offers Kangaroula professional trainings!
+Dr. Nils Bergman and Jill Bergman are resolutely committed to understanding the impact of the mother-baby connection for optimal neurodevelopment.
+Their decades-long and recent research proves skin-to-skin contact literally saves babies’ lives!

 NURTURE SCIENCE AND IMPROVED NEONATAL OUTCOMES

-We have known that mother (or surrogate)/baby skin-to-skin contact after birth reduces mortality in infants with a birth weight less than 2.0 kg (4.4 lbs) by 40% once they are clinically stable, which averages three to seven days, but this new important study proves much more: “Among infants with a birth weight between 1.0 (2 lbs) and 1.799 kg, (3.96 lbs) those (infants) who received immediate kangaroo mother care had a lower mortality at 28 days than those who received conventional care with kangaroo mother care initiated after stabilization.”
+Research has shown that mother-baby (or surrogate-baby) skin-to-skin contact after birth reduces mortality in infants with a birth weight less than 2.0 kg (4.4 lbs) by 40% once they are clinically stable, which averages three to seven days, but an important 2021 study proved much more: “Among infants with a birth weight between 1.0 and 1.799 kg [2 to 3.96 lbs], those [infants] who received immediate kangaroo mother care had a lower mortality at 28 days than those who received conventional care with kangaroo mother care initiated after stabilization.”

 • Long-term academic evidence for practical applications can optimize best standard newborn care for optimal health outcomes